 Congregation of Holy Cross: Catholic religious order (started in France by Blessed Basile Moreau) which founded the University of Notre Dame.
 Holy Cross priests can be found all over campus, including living in residence halls, serving as rectors, teaching as professors, and running the University (Fr.
 Jenkins, the president of Notre Dame, is a Holy Cross priest).

 CSC: The Center for Social Concerns.
 The CSC is the place to go if interested in service projects, service trips, and volunteer opportunities.

-C.S.C.: Initials to designate members of the Holy Cross Religious Order (in French, Congregation de Sainte Croix).
+C.S.C.: Initials to designate members of the Congregation of Holy Cross (the religious order which founded the University).
+In French, that's Congregation de Sainte Croix.
 Don’t get the two “CSC’s” confused.